paulo-herrera/PyTable/README.md

 c[2] = 2.0
 c[3] = 2.4

+# To add more elements to a column
+t[0].append(2.4)

-# After modifying values is useful to print the table.
+# After modifying values, it is useful to print the table.
 # Formatting is controlled by calling t.setFormatStr() or by calling it on each Column
 # There are 3 ways to print rows in a table:
 t.head(10)    #prints first 10 rows, useful for long tables t.tail(10)    #prints last 10 rows t.print()     #prints full table to sys.stdout, check options in docs

-# Finally, to add more elements to a column
-t[0].append(2.4)
 ```

 A common need when working with long tables is searching for specific columns,